nmfs-fish-tools/FishSET-Map-Viewer/README.md

 **************

 ## This is a repository for the Mapping Tool: FishSET-Map-Viewer
-- A tool created as part of the Spatial Economics Toolbox for Fishereies
+- A tool created as part of the Spatial Economics Toolbox for Fisheries

 ## Disclaimer